nienbo/cache-buildkite-plugin/README.md

           class: STANDARD # Optional.
 Defaults to empty which is usually STANDARD or based on policy.
           args: '--option 1' # Optional.
 Defaults to empty.
 Any optional argument that can be passed to aws s3 cp command.
           save-cache: true # Optional.
 Saves the cache on temp folder and keep between builds/jobs on the same machine.
+          save-cache-dir: /mnt/cache # Optional.
+Where to save the cache if `save-cache` is enabled.
         paths:
           - 'bundle/vendor'
 ```